Shooting in Wayne Co. leaves one man dead

-The Wayne Co.
-Sheriff’s Office is investigating a shooting that happened early Saturday Morning.
+GOLDSBORO, N.C.
+(WNCT) The Wayne County Sheriff’s Office is investigating a shooting that happened early Saturday morning.

-Deputies found a man laying in a pathway on Camp Trailee Road.
+Deputies found a man lying in a pathway on Camp Trailee Road.
 He had been shot and died at the scene.

 No further information is being released at this time due to the nature of the investigation.